SAP-samples/teched2023-IN260/exercises/ex0/README.md

 - Make sure you have a SAP BTP trial account.
 If you don't have one, you can create one [here](https://developers.sap.com/tutorials/hcp-create-trial-account.html).

-## Understanding the use case
+## Understanding the Use Case

-We want to build an application that helps users to sign up for an event and sessions of the event.
+We want to build an application that helps users to sign up for an event (such as TechEd) and sessions (such as this hands-on exercise) of the event.

 When the user signs up for an event the following things should happen:
 - The user should get registered for the event.